What is After Effects CC and who is it for?

 What are the minimum system requirements to run After Effects CC?

-What hardware will make After Effects CC run even faster?
+What hardware makes After Effects CC run even faster?

 Does After Effects still support 32-bit operating systems?